A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Introduction

-Since the network topology represents an important feature of the system and directly influences the dynamics of the processes involved~\cite{Ferraz2008, Ferraz2017, Ferraz2018}, we will study here a hybrid network topology.
-Hybrid lattices are formed from regular square lattices ($N=L\times L$) by inserting a probability $p$ that a given site has both first- and second-nearest-neighbor interactions.
-Such networks would simulate a more realistic population formed mainly by two types of individuals: type I, with low connectivity, and type II, with high connectivity.
-The special cases with $p=0$ and $p=1$ are also treated here and correspond to pure lattices having all nodes with a connectivity of first neighbors and first and second neighbors, respectively.
+Hybrid lattices are formed from regular square lattices ($N=L\times L$) by inserting a probability $p$ that a given site has both first- and second-nearest neighbor interactions.
+Such networks would simulate a more realistic population mainly formed by two types of individuals, i.e., type I with low connectivity and type II with high connectivity.
+The special cases with $p=0$ and $p=1$ are also treated here and correspond to pure lattices having all nodes with the connectivity of first neighbors and first and second neighbors, respectively.

-The main goal of this study is to understand how extended connectivity effects can influence the critical behavior of the non-absorbing SIR model.
-We can accomplish that by estimating both the epidemic thresholds and the leading critical exponent ratios of the model.
-In the present paper, we deal with the non-absorbing SIR model coupled to square lattices with first-neighbor interactions (case $p=0$), first- and second-neighbor interactions (case $p=1$), and to hybrid lattices (case $p=1/2$).